gman999/doc/openbsd/soekris-4801-openbsd.md

 ###Also Consider###

-There are other configuration enhancements to consider when building OpenBSD for Soekris and similar hardware, such as mount_tmpfs(8).
+There are other configuration enhancements to consider when building OpenBSD for Soekris and similar hardware, such as mount_tmpfs(8) for the /tmp partition.